dev-scripts/prakashbhandari.com.np/content/posts/polling-vs-webhooks.md

   caption: "Polling vs Webhooks"
   relative: false
 author: "Prakash Bhandari"
 description: "Sometimes, we need to notify or update another system after a certain interval or upon completing background processing jobs.
 In such situations, we either use webhooks or polling.
 Each method has it's own use cases, pros, and cons.
-This blog post will explain the differences between polling and webhooks, along with their respective use cases, advantages, and disadvantages."
+This blog post will explain the differences between polling and webhooks, along with their respective use cases, pros, and cons."
 ---

 Sometimes, we need to notify or update another system after a certain interval or upon completing background processing jobs.
 In such situations, we either use webhooks or polling.
-Each method has it's own use cases, advantages, and disadvantages.
+Each method has its own use cases, advantages, and disadvantages.
 This blog post will explain the differences between polling and webhooks, along with their respective use cases, pros, and cons.

-## What is Pooling?
+## What is Polling?
 Polling, also known as API polling, is a mechanism where the client repeatedly calls the server to check for updates or changes until it receives a response from the server.

 As shown in the diagram above, the client (Service A) continually requesting "Any Update?" to the server (Service B) until it receives a "Yes" response from the server.